AlexsLemonade/resources-portal/docs/api/attachments.md

-description     | string | A description of the attachment. s3_bucket       | string | The url of the s3_bucket where your attachment file is stored. s3_key          | string | The key of your s3 object. sequence_map_for| json   | A material object in json, the material which this attachment is a sequence map for.
+description     | string | A description of the attachment. s3_bucket       | string | The url of the s3_bucket where your attachment file is stored. s3_key          | string | The key of your s3 object. sequence_map_for| json   | A material object in json.
+The material which this attachment is a sequence map for.

 *Note:*